Truman H. Aldrich

-Truman Heminway Aldrich (October 17, 1848 – April 28, 1932) was a civil engineer, a mining company executive, and a paleontologist, and briefly served in the United States House of Representatives and as Postmaster of Birmingham.
-He is the sole Republican ever to represent Alabama's 9th congressional district, which existed from 1893 to 1963.
+Truman Heminway Aldrich (October 17, 1848 – April 28, 1932) was an American civil engineer, mining company executive, and paleontologist who served briefly in the United States House of Representatives and as Postmaster of Birmingham.
+He is the only Republican ever to represent Alabama's 9th congressional district, which existed from 1893 to 1963.
 His brother William F. Aldrich also represented Alabama in Congress, serving three partial terms during 1896–1901 from Alabama's 4th congressional district.

 Early life and education

-Aldrich was born in Palmyra and suffered from poor health as a young boy.
-He attended public schools and a military academy at West Chester, Pennsylvania before enrolling at the Rensselaer Polytechnic Institute in Troy, New York.
-He graduated in 1869 with a degree in mining and civil engineering and took a job with the railroads in New York and New Jersey.
-In 1870 he married Anna Morrison of Newark.
+Aldrich was born in Palmyra, New York, on October 17, 1848, to William Farrington Aldrich, a lawyer and financier, and Louisa Klapp Aldrich.
+He attended public schools and a military academy at West Chester, Pennsylvania before enrolling at the Rensselaer Polytechnic Institute in Troy, New York, graduating in 1869 with a master's degree in engineering.
+In May 1870, he married Anna Morrison of Newark; she died on April 13, 1913.
+Aldrich later married Helen Levard.

 Alabama coalfield development

-Aldrich's career was characterized by innovation and long-term vision.
-His strength was in finding new resources, developing them and then moving on to the next discovery.
-He was an honorable man in science as well as in business.

-In 1872, Aldrich became a partner in a banking enterprise in Selma, Alabama.
-While in the region, he investigated the existing coal-mining operations at Montevallo and around the Cahaba Coal Field.
-The next year he secured a lease on the Montevallo coal mines and set to work extracting coal that summer.
-He purchased the mines outright in 1875 and named the surrounding settlement Aldrich, leasing the operation to his younger brother William while he prospected for new seams.
-He incorporated the Jefferson Coal Company in the town of Morris, from which he supplied fuel for the first successful coke-fired furnace in the Birmingham District, helping to establish the area as a center of iron and steel production.
+Aldrich moved to Alabama in 1872 and, despite his engineering training, began a banking career in Selma, Alabama.
+While in the region, he investigated coal-mining operations at Montevallo and around the Cahaba Coal Field.
+The following year he leased the Montevallo coal mines and began extraction operations that summer, an unorthodox practice at the time since coal demand was low.
+He purchased the mines outright in 1875 and named the surrounding settlement Aldrich, leasing the operation to his brother William while he prospected for new seams.

+In 1876, Aldrich incorporated the Jefferson Coal Company in Morris with Marshall Morris and S. D. Holt.
+The following year he formed a partnership with Henry F. DeBardeleben and James W. Sloss to develop the Birmingham Mineral District.
+The three opened slope and shaft mines at Pratt City and formed the Pratt Coal and Coke Company in January 1878, shipping their first coal thirteen months later.
+Aldrich served as superintendent and mine manager until he resigned in 1881.

-In 1881 Aldrich founded the Cahaba Coal Company in Bibb County.
-After building a railroad connector, the company laid out a "model community" on the bank of Caffee Creek.
-After seeing a "ton block" of coal brought from the mine, Aldrich named the town Blocton.
-Blocton coal earned a reputation as an efficient fuel for steam locomotives and the profitable company embarked on a period of great expansion.
-Aldrich advertised widely for miners who arrived from all over the United States, as well as Western and Central Europe.
-By the summer of 1890 over 3,600 people were residents of Blocton and products from the companies' mines and ovens were being sold to customers throughout the Southeast and parts of Latin America.
+In 1883, Aldrich and Cornelius Cadle incorporated the Cahaba Coal Mining Company in Bibb County, capitalizing it at $1 million and controlling more than 12,000 acres across Jefferson, Shelby, and Bibb Counties.
+The company built a railroad connector and laid out Blocton as a company town on the bank of Caffee Creek; first coal shipments departed in 1884, with 467 beehive coke ovens producing 600 tons of coke daily.
+In 1888, Aldrich formed the Excelsior Coal Mine Company and the Export Coal Company, the latter shipping coal to Mexico, the West Indies, and Central and South America.
+By the summer of 1890 over 3,600 people resided at Blocton and the combined operation had become the largest coal and coke supplier in Alabama.

+In 1890, workers at the Blocton mines organized a strike; the company resumed operations by hiring replacement workers.
+In 1892 Aldrich sold the combined Cahaba and Excelsior operations to the Tennessee Coal, Iron and Railroad Company and became its second vice-president and general manager, resigning after the economic depression of 1893.